WHO WE ARE

 We hosted a mini forum in 2022 titled “Mujer Artista: Fast Forward and Rewind” open to Manitoba’s art community as well as artists involved in the multi-year project to reflect on the impact of Mujer Artista and the environment from which it emerged and that surrounds it.

 After Cecilia Araneda stepped down from a leadership role, existing members gathered to imagine the future of the collective.
 The group was reborn in 2023 as Miradorx Art Collective with the blessing of Mujer Artista’s founders to continue the mission.
-The collective is currently led by Gabi Ortiz (dancer), Lucy Pavez (actress and visual artist), Daniela Smith-Fernandez (visual artist) and Francesca Carella Arfinengo (visual artist).
-Miradorx Art Collective has widened the scope of reach to include trans and non-binary Latinx artists working in the prairies as well as women.
-The goal of the collective is to develop new works collaboratively, while fostering the development of individual artist practices.
-We seek to fulfill this goal by creating opportunities for parallel learning, experimentation and mentorship grounded in Latinx culture, woven together by shared language, culture and lived experience.
+Miradorx Art Collective has widened the scope of reach to include trans and non-binary Latine artists working in the prairies as well as women.

 Back to Top